Develogenics/Bullseye-Boss/README.md

 <h2 align="center">Validation</h2>

 Fixed all errors for the css and html files and passed the validators, the contrast was checked and passed also.
-I could not get rid of 1 error in eslint, I tried all alternative lines from what I could research at the moment, but have not had any result, the code functions perfectly and smoothly, I wiil be coming back to this until it is fixed.
+I could not get rid of 1 error in eslint, I tried all alternative lines from what I could research at the moment, but have not had any result, the code functions perfectly and smoothly, I will be coming back to this until it is fixed.

 <img src="assets/images/AAA.png">